A semi-parametric approach for estimating consumer valuation distributions using second price auctions

 \section{Simulation study}

-In this section we consider various choices of the true underlying valuation distribution $F$, e.g., uniform, piecewise uniform, pareto, gamma, and beta distributions, which are commonly used in marketing research.
-We then illustrate and compare the performance of the constrained (boundary corrected) MLE $\hat{F}_{c,MLE}$ and the initial estimate $\hat{F}_{init}$ with the corresponding true valuation distribution $F$.
-Note that the Bayesian methodology in \cite{10.1214/11-AOAS503} (which uses only the final selling prices in each auction) requires the knowledge of the the total number of consumers accessing the auction.
-This does not hold in our motivating application, and hence we will also not assume such a knowledge in our synthetic data evaluations below.
-The estimator $\hat{F}_{SP}$ in (\ref{selling:price:estimator}) is based only on final selling prices, and does not need the knowledge of total number of customers accessing the auction.
-The estimator $\hat{F}_{init}$, which improves $\hat{F}_{SP}$ by combining it appropriately with the first non-reserve standing price based estimator $\hat{F}_{FP}$ in (\ref{eq:initial.estimate.F}).
-Hence, $\hat{F}_{init}$ will be used as a representative/adaptation of the final selling price based approach of \cite{10.1214/11-AOAS503} for the setting considered in this paper.
+In this section we consider various choices of the true underlying valuation distribution $F$, e.g., uniform, piecewise uniform, pareto, gamma, and beta distributions, which are commonly used in marketing research. { We then illustrate and compare the performance of the MLE $\hat{F}_{MLE}$, the initial estimate $\hat{F}_{init}$ and the Pólya Tree estimate $\hat F_{PT}$ estimate from \cite{10.1214/11-AOAS503} with the corresponding true valuation distribution $F$.
+Note that the Bayesian methodology in \cite{10.1214/11-AOAS503} (which uses only the final selling prices in each auction) requires the knowledge of the total number of consumers accessing the auction.
+This does not hold in our motivating application, but in order to compare these methods we will also assume such a knowledge in our synthetic data evaluations for $\hat F_{PT}$ below. }